rbliu/obs_generic/README.md

 - [ ] Transform/copy CFHT & DECam postISR images to the expected directory with correct file names

+- [ ] Translate the filter names of DECam postISR images

 - [ ] Re-enable _setFilter function in genericMapper.py